mm-adt/mm-adt.github.io/rationale.md

 ### The Free Market Determines Product Value

-mm-ADT seeks to create a simple, fair open source economy devoid of contorting financial mechanism such as investors, stock options, bonuses, raises, performance reviews, power hierarchies, and other complications that only serve to obfuscate the developer's true worth. mm-ADT empowers developers by offering them direct access to the free and open market.
+mm-ADT seeks to create a simple, fair open source economy devoid of contorting financial mechanism such as investors, stock options, bonuses, raises, performance reviews, power hierarchies, and other complications that obfuscate both the technology and individual's true worth. mm-ADT empowers developers by offering them direct access to the free and open market.

 ### Interoperability Enables Deeper Specialization

 mm-ADT integrates open source data projects into a general-purpose data processing platform.
-For developers, ease of integration means the freedom to specialize knowing that their contributions will integrate with other complementary technologies across mm-ADT.
-For commercial organizations, this means its easy to expand product offerings and evolve as data processing fashions come and go.
-As for users, the benefit from being able to use their preferred query languages to control an assortment of specialized processors to compute over storage systems optimized to their application's data access requirements.
+For developers, ease of integration means the freedom to specialize as contributions will integrate with other mm-ADT technologies.
+For commercial organizations, it should be easier to expand product offerings and stay relevant as the underlying data technologies rise and fall in popularity.
+The benefits to the user are that they can use their preferred query language to control an assortment of specialized processors to compute over storage systems appropriate to their application's data access requirements.

 ### Aligning Societal and Individual Incentives

 Technological advancements occur when developers with unique skills and perspectives take technical risks.
-In the mm-ADT model, when such behaviors lead to successful products, the developer is compensated in direct proportion to the value they created in the economy.
+In the mm-ADT model, when such behaviors lead to successful outcomes, the developer is compensated in direct proportion to the value they created in the economy.